DenysPi/DenysPi/README.md

 Bac-end/Python developer
 ------------------------

-I'have been learning python for 3 years, i got a lot of expirience with python, with the projects that gave me motivation to go aheah.
-I discovered a lot of thing about the ecosystem of programming.
-Now i'm not working only with python but with others programming.
+I've been learning Python for the past 3 years and have gained a lot of experience through various projects.

+Today, I'm not only working with Python but also exploring other technologies and programming paradigms.

 * 🌍  I'm based in France
 * 🧠  I'm learning NoSQL database and trying to build my website using microservice architecture.
 It would include RedisDB, B3, Kafka